akka/akka-management/docs/src/main/paradox/discovery.md

 the namespace, label selector, and port name that are used in the pod selection process.

 ### Dependencies and usage

+Kubernetes currently ignores all fields on a Full lookup apart from name.
+This is expected to change.

 Using `akka-discovery-kubernetes-api` is very simple, as you simply need to depend on the library::